wpswings/pdf-generator-for-wp/README.txt

 == Upgrade Notice ==

-= 1.5.1 - Released on 27 May 2025 =
+= 1.5.2 - Released on 13 June 2025 =
-* New: Elementor widget support for all existing shortcodes/blocks, enabling easy drag-and-drop usage in the Elementor builder.
-* New: Integration with Track Order For Woocommerce for enhanced compatibility and feature expansion.
-* New: Ability to embed tracking information inside posts, pages, and generated PDFs via Elementor widgets.
-* New: Compatibility with the latest WC(9.8.5) and WP(6.8.1)
+* New: Compatibility with the latest versions of WordPress  (6.8.1) and WooCommerce (9.9.3).
+* Enhancement: Improved custom table rendering to support larger and more complex table content in PDFs.
+* Enhancement: Enhanced admin settings structure to support flexible and longer layout configurations.